Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 NPS templates are designed to reduce the amount of time and cost that it takes to configure NPS on one or more servers.
 The following NPS template types are available for configuration in Templates Management:

 - Shared Secrets

 - Remote RADIUS Servers

 - Remediation Server Groups

-Configuring a template is different than configuring the NPS server directly.
-Creating a template does not affect the NPS server's functionality.
-It is only when you select the template in the appropriate location in the NPS console that the template affects the NPS server functionality.
+Configuring a template is different than configuring the NPS directly.
+Creating a template does not affect the NPS's functionality.
+It is only when you select the template in the appropriate location in the NPS console that the template affects the NPS functionality.

 To create a template, open the NPS console, right-click a template type, such as IP Filters, and then click New.
 A new template properties dialog box opens that allows you to configure your template.

 You can use a template that you've created in Templates Management by navigating to a location in the NPS console where the template can be applied.
 For example, if you create a new Shared Secrets template that you want to apply to a RADIUS client configuration, in RADIUS Clients and Servers and RADIUS Clients, open the RADIUS client properties.
 In Select an existing Shared Secrets template, select the template you previously created from the list of available templates.

 For more information about NPS, see Network Policy Server (NPS).